-School districts are encouraged to work closely with teachers to select the survey and interpret results.
+The school will work closely with teachers to select the survey and interpret results.
 Parent representatives may be included in the process.
-If a school governance council exists, the council shall assist in the development of whole-school surveys in order to encourage alignment with school improvement goals.
-Parent surveys deployed by districts should be valid (that is, the instrument measures what it is intended to measure) and reliable (that is, the use of the instrument is consistent among those using it and is consistent over time).
+Parent surveys must be valid (that is, the instrument measures what it is intended to measure) and reliable (that is, the use of the instrument is consistent among those using it and is consistent over time).